Demonetisation led to tax terrorism: Yashwant Sinha

 Demonetisation has led to tax terrorism, dissident BJP leader and former Union finance minister, Yashwant Sinha said.

 Sinha made these remarks at the launch of a book, Demonetization and the Black Economy, by economist Arun Kumar, who has been critical of the exercise.
-Suspended BJD MP Baijayant 'Jay' Panda and Congress leader Prithiviraj Chavan were also participating in the panel discussion.
+Suspended BJD MP Baijayant 'Jay' Panda and Congress leader Prithviraj Chavan were also participating in the panel discussion.

 Though demonetisation failed to meet any of the stated objectives, the government had won the "perception battle", Sinha said.